US Voting Server At Heart of Russian Hack Probe Mysteriously Wiped - Slashdot

 Why would it have to be mentioned?
 The Georgia Secretary of State is responsible for elections there, top-to-bottom (he's a Republican).
 The Governor of Georgia is a Republican.
 The state legislature is controlled by Republicans.
 The Attorney General of Georgia is a Republican.
 Republicans control every single state-wide lever of power.

-The server was wiped after voting rights activists filed a lawsuit against the Republican Secr
+The server was wiped after voting rights activists filed a lawsuit against the Republican Secretary of State.
+The reason for the lawsuit?
+To force the Republican Secretary of State to have the server independently analyzed.

+So, please explain why and how "Dems are burning the evidence" in this case?
+And how did they manage to get a server, and all of its backups simultaneously wiped when they were under Republican control.

 Voting results for federal elections -- at the individual ballot level -- must be kept for 22 months after the election.
 The servers got wiped after just 8 months.